brainhack-school2020/mwmaclean-BHS2020/README.md

 ![](images/connectome_glassbrain.png)
 * The jupyter notebook version of all three figures is interactive with a drop-down for each subject.
+* The connectivity matrices (.mat files) used for the data visualization can be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/data_visualization/connectivity_matrices)
-* The figures for each subject can also be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/images)
+* The figures (saved as .png or .html) for each subject can also be found [here](https://github.com/brainhack-school2020/mwmaclean-BHS2020/tree/master/images)

 ### Progress overview